manumafe98/MyObsidianNotes/Java/Collections.md

 In [[Java]], a collection is a framework that provides classes and interfaces to store, manipulate, and organize groups of objects.
 Collections are essential for managing and working with data in various data structures efficiently.

-One of the things about collections is that you can instantiate or declare the object with the [[Interfaces|interface]] as well as the concrete [[Classes|class]] type.
+One of the things about collections is that you can instantiate or declare the object with the [[Interfaces|interface]] as well as the concrete [[Python/Classes|class]] type.

 ```java
 import java.util.HashSet;